 The rise in the popularity of simulation training over the past several decades has been aided in no small part by significant advancements in the technology and processing power that underpins it.

-From its beginnings in the world of aviation in the early 1900s - where halved wooden barrels were pieced together to create a simulated swinging cockpit - we now reach a stage where super-immersive environments, sophisticated virtual reality and hyper-realism are the norm.
+From its beginnings in the world of aviation in the early 1900s - where halved wooden barrels were pieced together to create a simulated swinging cockpit - we are now at a stage where super-immersive environments, sophisticated virtual reality and hyper-realism are the norm.

 The highly realistic and hands-on nature of simulation-based training provides an invaluable way to put core CBRNe knowledge and skills to the test in true-to-life scenarios.